How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Related Work

 \section{Related Work}

-To alleviate the issues of missing datasets for a given target task previous work leveraged transfer learning techniques. \citet{Ranasinghe2020} built hate speech classifiers for Hindi, Spanish and Bengali by relying only on an English training dataset, while \citet{Glavas2021} followed a similar approach for cross-domain experiments.
-In order to make the train and test corpora compatible, the labels of the training dataset were adapted based on a few rules.
-Although the rules are simple, a deep understanding of the annotation methodology is needed in order to create them.
-Furthermore, \citet{Wiegand2018} showed that by adding seemingly similar English samples to a small amount of German training data the results decreased, while \citet{nozza-2021-exposing} found that in zero-shot cross-lingual models language specific interjections are often misinterpreted which leads to errors.
-Thus, such approaches have limited real-world applicability.
-In this work, we leverage external datasets without any modifications and use only a few-shots from the target dataset to learn its specificities.
+To alleviate the issue of missing datasets for a given target task, previous work leveraged transfer learning techniques. \citet{Ranasinghe2020} built hate speech classifiers for Hindi, Spanish and Bengali by relying only on an English training dataset, while \citet{Glavas2021} followed a similar approach for cross-domain experiments.
+They made the train and test corpora compatible using rule based label adaptation which, as discussed above, is often difficult.
+In this work, we eliminate this step and use external datasets without any modifications.
+Furthermore, \citet{Wiegand2018} showed that by adding seemingly similar English samples to a small amount of German training data the results decreased, while \citet{nozza-2021-exposing} found that in zero-shot cross-lingual models language specific interjections are often misinterpreted leading to errors.
+These results indicate that selecting the right source dataset is not straight forward (and perhaps impossible in some cases).
+In this work, we leverage multiple external datasets for a robust abusive language understanding, and use a few-shots from the target dataset to specialize our models to the target domain.
+Similarly, \citet{rottger-etal-2022-data} argues for the use of a small amount of target language training samples in order to extend hate detection to multiple languages.
+However, they focus on compatible binary datasets, while our approach is compatible with fine-grained tasks with unseen labels as well.